polyneme/heliokos/README.md

 # heliokos
-A knowledge organization system (KOS) service for Heliophysics
+A knowledge organization system (KOS) service for Heliophysics.

+# use

+Executable [functional tests](tests/test_functions.py) describe target use cases.
+Currently, the first two tests pass, so you can follow their bodies as usage examples.
+The rest of the functional test suite can be considered a roadmap for this tool.

+You can `pip install heliokos` to get the last-released version, or you can `git clone` this repository and `pip install .` to build the tool using the current `main`-branch head.

 # development